 Hi there… How’s it going?
 Probably not all that great or you wouldn’t be here looking for help.
-Well, you’ve come to the right place.
-Teens have been writing to me since 1997 because they know I give good advice.
-If you’ve got a problem with friends, so-called friends, a bf/gf, a parent, or anything else that’s confusing… email me.
+No worries.
+Teens have been emailing me since 1997 because I give good advice.
+If you’ve got a problem with friends, so-called friends, a bf/gf, a parent, or anything else… email me.
 I can help you sort out your feelings.
 No matter what’s going on, you always have choices.
-Some choices make things worse.
+And choices matter because sometimes the stuff we do to “fix” a problem only makes things worse.
 You don’t want to go there.
-Instead, let me help you figure out your next best move.
+Instead, let me help you figure out your next best move

 Terra (aka Annie Fox)

 “My friends don't like my other friend.”